vitorwlima/vitorwlima-site/posts/coding-with-ai.md

 ---

 Here are my thoughts on the current state of AI for coding, and how you can get the most out of it.
-First of all, I don't believe in "vibe coding"[1] (at least not in present time).
+First of all, I don't believe in vibe coding[1] (at least not in present time).
 What I believe is that, by using AI, competent engineers can achieve **0.5x to 10x** their usual productivity, depending on the task.

 ### Why 0.5x?